google/private-join-and-compute/README.md

 inputs.
 This risk can also be mitigated by external enforcement such as code audits.

-### Leakage from the Intersection-Sum with Cardinality.
+### Leakage from Intersection-Sum with Cardinality.

 While the Private Join and Compute functionality is supposed to reveal only the intersection-size and intersection-sum, it is possible that these outputs